4lefts/decoySchool/src/index.md

 ## EYFS September Starters

-Mrs Smith has put together a [presentation of useful information](/docs/Parent-Induction-Meeting-2020.pptx) for you all!
+The Early Years Team has put together a [presentation of useful information](/docs/Parent-Induction-Meeting-2020.pptx) for you all!

 ## Reach for the Stars